 Because no discrete pathognomonic pathologic criteria exist for assessing and monitoring disease severity, indications and goals for treatment are based on the degree of patient symptoms.
 Assessing patient response to treatment is also complicated because of the subjective nature of symptoms; the waxing and waning nature of symptoms without treatment; and the lack of objective serologic, physical, or histopathologic findings.
 Conservative measures and oral or intravesical treatments are considered first-line treatment.
 (See Treatment.)

 The pathophysiology of interstitial cystitis is poorly understood.
-Various etiologies have been proposed, including infectious, inflammatory, autoimmune, hypoxia-related, and neurologically related.
-However, none of these adequately explains the variable presentations, clinical course, or response to therapies.
-This may indicate that interstitial cystitis represents a number of as yet undefined, disparate pathologic conditions that, over time, ultimately present as the clinical syndrome of urinary frequency, urgency, and pelvic pain.
+The disorder may represent a number of as yet undefined, disparate pathologic conditions that ultimately present as the clinical syndrome of urinary frequency, urgency, and pelvic pain.
+Some research suggests that the following may all play a role in the disease pathophysiology :

-Up-regulation of histaminergic and muscarinic neurotransmitter receptors has been shown to be present in patients with IC/BPS, which may contribute to the storate and inflammatory symptoms present.[16, 17] Additionally, up-regulation of neural afferent pathways has been shown in IC/BPS, as well as a central hyperresponsiveness in association with other conditions, including fibromyalgia, irritable bowel syndrome, and depression/anxiety disorders.
+Up-regulation of histaminergic and muscarinic neurotransmitter receptors has been shown to be present in patients with IC/BPS, which may contribute to the pain, urgency, and frequency that occurs in IC/BPS.
+[17, 18] Additionally, up-regulation of neural afferent pathways has been shown in IC/BPS, as well as a central hyperresponsiveness in association with other conditions, including fibromyalgia, irritable bowel syndrome, and depression/anxiety disorders.

 Clinically, interstitial cystitis is often divided into 2 distinct subgroups based on findings at cystoscopy and bladder overdistention.
 These categories are the ulcerative (ie, classic) and nonulcerative (ie, Messing-Stamey) types.
 Such differences may have important implications for diagnosis and therapy.
 Evidence showing progression of ulcerative to nonulcerative disease, or vice versa, is lacking.
 Clinical presentation is also variable, with nonulcerative patients presenting with a more diffuse pain syndrome and multiple systemic complaints.
 Ulcerative patients tend to have higher daytime and nighttime frequency and lower bladder capacity, indicating that it may be more of a condition of the bladder itself than the nonulcerative type.

 As such, the ulcerative subtype responds better to bladder-targeted therapies, including cauterization and cystectomy.
-Cystectomy has also led to significant improvements in quality of life in ulcerative patients.
-In terms of fulguration, long-term outcomes have shown that patients with ulcerative disease can be significantly helped by this therapy if the ulcers involve less than 25% of the bladder.
-However, a significant subpopulation require repeat treatment, and many progress to cystectomy.
+Cystectomy has also led to significant improvements in quality of life in patients with severe ulcerative interstitial cystitis.
+Fulguration may provide significant long-term benefit in patients with ulcerative disease if the ulcers involve less than 25% of the bladder.
+However, a significant subpopulation requires repeat treatment, and many of those patients progress to cystectomy.

 The hallmark of classic interstitial cystitis is a diffusely reddened appearance to the bladder surface epithelium associated with 1 or more ulcerative patches surrounded by mucosal congestion (ie, Hunner ulcer) on the dome or lateral walls of the bladder upon cystoscopic examination.
 These ulcers may become apparent only after overdistention, because discrete areas of mucosal scarring rupture during the procedure.
 Overdistention in this type of interstitial cystitis results in fissures and cracks that bleed in the bladder epithelium.

 The nonulcerative type of interstitial cystitis is characterized by similar clinical symptoms (ie, frequency, urgency, pelvic pain), but the cystoscopic findings noted for the ulcerative lesion are absent.
 Instead, after overdistention, these patients demonstrate glomerulations that are discreet, tiny, raspberry-like lesions appearing on the dome and lateral walls of the bladder and tiny mucosal tears and submucosal hemorrhages.
-Bladder biopsy findings in these patients often are unremarkable, as compared with those found in patients with classic interstitial cystitis.
+Bladder biopsy findings in these patients often are unremarkable, in contrast to those found in patients with classic interstitial cystitis.

 Pathogenic role of mast cells in the detrusor and/or mucosal layers of the bladder